-Join Richard Harrington for an in-depth discussion in this video Stylizing objects and images, part of Up and Running with Pixelmator.
+Join Richard Harrington for an in-depth discussion in this video Stylizing objects and images, part of Learning Pixelmator (2014).

 - Another category of effects inside of Pixelmator that I like are Stylize options.
 These can be used to quickly add attractive effects, many of which are quite trendy.
 Now, you have to be careful not to overdo it, and, of course, anything that's popular can become overused.
 But there are a wide range of attractive choices.
 Let's go to the Stylize category.
 You'll notice here that you can do all sorts of things, for example, a vintage look that allows you to dial in some selective desaturation with strong vignettes as it fades at the edges there.